 Nairobi, Kenya.
 31 October 2025

 Speaking during the launch, MITI Cabinet Secretary Hon.
-Lee Kinyanjui, said the report provides the much-needed data that will help investors make informed decisions on where to put their money.
+Lee Kinyanjui, said the report provides investors with granular data needed to make informed decisions on where to put their money.

 “What may appear as a missing link in a county is, in fact, an opportunity for investment.
 The report contains valuable insights that both the private sector and government can use to enhance the competitiveness of individual counties,” said the CS.